-There seems to be some confusion, let’s call it, about the name these little guys.
+There seems to be some confusion, let’s call it, about the name for these little guys.
 That’s not surprising, since it is common in Italian cooking, which is still highly regional, for the same dish (or with slight variations) to change name from region to place to place.
 According to Neapolitan gastronome Jeanne Caròla Francesconi, the ‘official’ name for what Angelina—and many others—call zeppole is pasta cresciuta, with the name zeppole reserved for the sweet variety.
+(Her recipe for pasta cresciuta, however, has a softer, wetter dough than this one.)
 Readers have told me that they would call this dish pettole, which is apparently the name given to them in Puglia and Basilicata.
 Other there are still other names, depending on where you go: sfingi, fritelle… Well, this being Angelina’s blog, I’ll keep calling them zeppole.

 The more common sweet version of zeppole are usually filled with crema pasticcera or sweetened ricotta mixed with some chocolate bits, or just the dough.
 Sweet zeppole dusted with confectioners’ sugar before serving.
 Of course, all kinds of other fillings, both sweet and savory, make for many variations.
 Without a filling, they can be shaped into rings rather than balls.
 Some variations are made from choux pastry and baked.
 But these savory, anchovy-filled fried zeppole are the ones I remember from my childhood and will always be my favorite.